It might be a little early to consider this fall fishing,

 Foam Beetle step-by-step

-*Note: The step-by-step does not have the herl rope technique I discribed.
+*Note: The step-by-step does not have the herl rope technique I described.
 I will try to work on a new one soon and add it here so please check back in a couple weeks.
 Thanks.

 Thanks